Vaishnavi-saravanan/Eligibility-for-Engineering-Admission/README.md

 Calculate the sum of physics and maths and check the condition

 ### Step4:
+Calculate the sum of all three subjects and maths-physics total.

 ### Step5:
+Check for the given criteria for eligibility using if-else statements.

 ### Step6:
+Display whether the person is eligible for admission or not based on the given criteria.

 ## Program:
 ```